5 Tips for Managing Social Media Pages Remotely

 This is HUGE.
 There is nothing worse than the company expecting you to put up regular posts, and you have no idea what’s going on with the company!

-You do not need management to be outlining your social media posts, but you do need a flow of company updates and information.
+To be clear – You do not need management to be outlining your social media posts.
+BUT you do need a flow of company updates and information.

 You will need to know well in advance about special promotions, sales, changes in products, interesting company news, etc.